star+edit+photo.jpg

 Of the many ways I consider myself fortunate in this life, having been born my mother’s son is surely one of my most treasured gifts.
 She radiates an easy kindness that disarms even the most guarded of people.
 The simple, unwavering way she loves my brother and me cuts through the fog of life’s uncertainty, protects us in our most vulnerable moments, and heals us when we’re hurting.
 She is a steady, comforting presence in a chaotic world, and the prospect of losing her was unbearable.

-At the time, everyone in my family lived out of town.
-That is, everyone except for me, who, at 27 years of age, had spent the two months prior to the diagnosis lying like a potato in my childhood bedroom with the lights out and the curtains drawn.
+At the time, everyone in the family lived out of town.
+That is, everyone except for me, who, at 27 years of age, had spent the two months prior to her diagnosis lying like a potato in my childhood bedroom with the lights out and the curtains drawn.
 I watched and rewatched Friends in its entirety as the lacerations in my face slowly closed, wondering what I was going to do with my life.
 I had tried my hand at a few different career paths but nothing stuck.
 I was either bad at, painfully uninterested in, or bitten in the face by each one of my attempts to find meaningful work.
 I felt lost and confused.

 But when we found out what was going on with my mom, I couldn’t have imagined being anywhere else.
-We needed someone to be home with her while the rest of the family and I restructured the architecture of her life to better accommodate her new circumstances.
+We needed someone to be home with her while the rest of the family restructured the architecture of her life to better accommodate her new circumstances.

 “I don’t want to slip away.”

 The songs on Shatter and Fade are my attempt to make sense of the black hole that emerged in the universe after my mom’s diagnosis.
-They express our family’s desperation to repair what cannot be fixed.
+They express a desperation to repair what cannot be fixed.
 To make the best of a terrible situation.
 To accept that some wounds never heal, but the scars that form tell a beautiful, complex story.

 This album is dedicated to my strong, kind, brave, brilliant momma bear, Laura Rebecca Nierenberg Fishman, from the infinite ocean of family and friends whose steadfast love for you reflects the wonderful person you are.